- Does menopause cause bloating?

-- How do I get rid of bloating during menopause?
+- How do you get rid of menopause bloating?

 Bloating symptoms vary from woman to woman but typically include a feeling of fullness/tightness in the stomach and abdominal area, a swollen stomach and increased burping or flatulence.
 You may also experience constipation.